Kongo textiles: Baskets

 Large round basket with cover, from the collection of the Cincinnati Art Museum.

 Kongo baskets were displays of prestige and wealth.
 They were given as gifts to notables and foreigners as well as used by the wealthy and elite.
 These baskets often held prestige goods of great status that were given to the king.
 Special baskets also featured prominently in the ritual practice and belief of Kongo peoples.

 Kongo baskets were fabricated with twill-patterned raffia fiber sides over a solid inner structure of wood or bark.
-The baskets' dynamic configurations of zig zags, diamonds, and chevrons arise naturally from a twill or plaiting technique using died or natural raffia fibers.
+The baskets' dynamic configurations of zig zags, diamonds, and chevrons arise naturally from a twill or plaiting technique using dyed or natural raffia fibers.
 They evolved into culturally significant patterns, which were translated into other media, such as funerary terracottas.
 Baskets have also been made with reed fibers.

 Parallels with Kuba textiles

 Although separated by time and geography, there are many parallels between the Kongo and Kuba textile traditions.
 Both Kongo and Kuba art flourished within a hierarchical, courtly structure, and each society accorded high value to the arts of ceremony, personal adornment, and display.
 They also had in common the use of raffia palm fiber as the foundation of their weaving arts.
 Kongo and Kuba also share many geometric motifs, sacred signs, symbolic insignia, and types of textiles and prestige regalia, as well as techniques of fabrication.